Durga Puja Carnival: Events and Activities

-Each year, the Carnival grows in scale, with hundreds of thousands attending to enjoy the cultural performances and revelry.
+Each year, the Carnival grew in scale, with hundreds of thousands attending to enjoy the cultural performances and revelry.

 Significance

-The Kolkata Carnival serves as a platform to celebrate the spirit of Durga Puja, which was inscribed as UNESCO Intangible Cultural Heritage in 2021.
-It extends the festivities of Durga Puja, highlighting the communal harmony, creativity, and inclusivity that the festival stands for.
-The event also brings in significant economic benefits, boosting local businesses, tourism, and the city's economy during the festive season.
+The Kolkata Carnival served as a platform to celebrate the spirit of Durga Puja, which was inscribed as UNESCO Intangible Cultural Heritage in 2021.
+It extended the festivities of Durga Puja, highlighting the communal harmony, creativity, and inclusivity that the festival stands for.
+The event also brought in significant economic benefits, boosting local businesses, tourism, and the city's economy during the festive season.

 Government Involvement

 The West Bengal Government has played a crucial role in organizing the event, with Chief Minister Mamata Banerjee actively promoting it as a global cultural event.
 Financial incentives are given to Puja committees for participation, and the event is heavily promoted as part of the state's tourism drive.
+From 2026, the Carnival is cancelled by the new state BJP Government.
+A mega event is being planned in Eden Gardens on Mahalaya.